qwandor/homieflow/README.md

-# Houseflow
+# Homieflow

-Houseflow is a gateway between Google Home and [devices](docs/homie.md) such as lights and temperature sensors following the [Homie convention](https://homieiot.github.io/) defined on top of MQTT.
+Homieflow is a gateway between Google Home and [devices](docs/homie.md) such as lights and temperature sensors following the [Homie convention](https://homieiot.github.io/) defined on top of MQTT.